BuildWithMatija

 CMS Architecture Decision Guide

-If your company manages multiple websites, brands, regions, or content teams, a shared CMS foundation can reduce duplication without forcing every site to work the same way.
+If your company manages multiple websites, brands, regions, locations, tenants, or content teams, choosing the wrong CMS architecture can become expensive.

 Decision Lens